 Laurence Fishburne is a wonderful character to bring in.
 The reunion of Reeves and Fishburne kind of paints this in a parallel universe to The Matrix.
 Fishburne is dressed well for the king of the underground.
 His style inspiration according to Luca Mosca (costume designer for all 3 John Wick films) is from Japanese kimono’s.

 Assassination is an ugly game.
 However, this film paints an underground world in plain sight where stylish people play in this violent game of cat and mouse to kill and be rewarded.
 There are some similarities with the Kingsman series in that graphic violence is connected with well tailoring, not that should put people off getting a good suit.

 Listen to the podcast

 Credits and Further Reading

 Show notes from Z, you can find him on Instagram at Tie Another Day.
-Some images within this post are the copyright of their respective movie studio and are reproduced here under the Fair Use doctrine.
+Some images within this post are the copyright of their respective movie studio.
+They are reproduced here under the Fair Use doctrine.

 *Mandatory Credit: Photo by Chelsea Lauren/Variety/REX/Shutterstock (8155154bs)

 Laurence Fishburne and Keanu Reeves ‘John Wick: Chapter 2’ film premiere, Arrivals, Los Angeles, USA – 30 Jan 2017